Snackmonger/aristoxenus/readme.rst

 Octave
 ------
 The octave is the smallest theoretical pitch structure.
-This is the limit in which a structure is considered a 'scale'.

 Double Octave
 -------------
 The double octave is the largest theoretical pitch structure.
-This is the limit in which a structure can be considered a 'chord', but we also allow for a multi-part 'scale' in which the upper and lower halves need not be identical.

 Instruments
 -----------